jadu/pulsar/docs/_form-helpers/time.md

 Option              | Type   | Description
 ------------------- | ------ | ---------------------------------------------------------
-appendTo            | string | Override where the dropdown is appended, `default: body` className           | string | A class name to apply to the HTML element that contains the timepicker dropdown closeOnWindowScroll | bool   | Close the timepicker when the window is scrolled, `default: false` disableTimeRanges   | array  | Disable selection of certain time ranges.
+appendTo            | string | Override where the dropdown is appended, `default: body` className           | string | A class name to apply to the input that has the timepicker dropdown closeOnWindowScroll | bool   | Close the timepicker when the window is scrolled, `default: false` disableTimeRanges   | array  | Disable selection of certain time ranges.
 Input is an array of time pairs, like `[['3:00am', '4:30am'], ['5:00pm', '8:00pm']]`.
 The start of the interval will be disabled but the end won't. `default: []` disableTextInput    | bool   | Disable typing in the timepicker input box; force users to select from list. `default: false`